Nale Boniface

 Nale Boniface (born 1993) is a Tanzanian model and beauty pageant titleholder who was crowned Miss Earth Tanzania 2014.
 She represented her country at the Miss Earth 2014 and replaced winner Carolyne Bernard to compete at the Miss Universe 2014 in Doral, Florida.

 Pageantry

 Miss Universe Tanzania 2014

 On October 31, 2014, Boniface placed 1st Runner-up at Miss Universe Tanzania 2014 and was automatically awarded Miss Earth Tanzania 2014.

 Miss Earth 2014

 Boniface represented Tanzania at Miss Earth 2014 in Quezon City, Philippines on November 28, 2014.

 Miss Universe 2014

 On December 24, 2014, the grand winner of Miss Universe Carolyne Bernard withdrew from the Miss Universe 2014 pageant after an accident fractured her feet, preventing her from wearing high heels.
-Nale competed at Miss Universe 2014 final event.
+Nale competed at the Miss Universe 2014 final event.